jeromedrouet/bluelatex-website/index.markdown

 The first intended audience of \BlueLaTeX is the academic world (for now!), by integrating concepts and lifecycles particularly well-suited for these kind of documents, but it can be used for any other kind of document.

+\BlueLaTeX is licensed under the Apache License 2.0.

 \BlueLaTeX is still in beta version and not intended for production yet.
 Any [feedback](community/) is welcome to help it making a great application!

 News